alpinejs/alpine/packages/docs/src/en/upgrade-guide.md

 <a name="el-no-longer-root"></a>
 ### `$el` is now always the current element

 `$el` now always represents the element that an expression was executed on, not the root element of the component.
-This will replace most usages of `x-ref` and in the cases where you still want to access the root of a component, you can do so using `x-ref`.
+This will replace most usages of `x-ref` and in the cases where you still want to access the root of a component, you can do so using `$root`.
 For example:

 ```alpine
 <!-- 🚫 Before -->